Janet-Kou/ai-research-agent/README.md

 This is a proof of concept research assistant utilizing Langchain and OpenAI's GPT-4 model, based on the TechWithTim AI Agent Tutorial.
 The agent uses tool-calling agent to search the web (via DuckDuckGo) and Wikipedia.
-If requested, the agent will store the summarized research in structed form to a newly created file in the current directory Built and tested in Google Colab.
+If requested, the agent will store the summarized research in structured form to a newly created file in the current directory
+Built and tested in Google Colab.

 # Features